PART 21: SERIOUS MATTERS

-“I guess I have no choice then,” Chartreuse murmured aloud to herself.
+“I guess I have no choice,” Chartreuse murmured aloud to herself.
 “I have to do it.”
 Moving her sleeping bag aside, she reached into her overnight bag and pulled out a few curiously shaped and highly polished stones.

 In retrospect, however, perhaps doing a vision would have helped her to prevent what had happened at the dance.
 The cursory probing to find her group of helpers had certainly been insufficient.
 So, given the sensations she was having now – yes, she had to do this.
 Surely a vision would help to minimize the damage that would occur within the coming weeks.
 Surely.

 Having rationalized this much to herself, Chartreuse placed the stones out in a circle around her.
 She then sat in a lotus position, bringing her hands together in front of her, palms touching.

 It was verging on midnight, so it was very quiet, helping Chartreuse attain the necessary tranquil, meditative state.
 She figured that being able to do it here in the Veniti household, and in Laurie’s room, would help even more in terms of focusing her mind towards their role within the coming days.
 Chartreuse closed her eyes.

 “Ohm, ohm, oh my,” Chartreuse murmured quietly to herself.
 “Spirits from beyond… show me… what is to come.”